eriglesias/RosettaFables/README.md

 This project analyzes Aesop's fables in multiple languages (English, German, Dutch, Spanish, and Ancient Greek) to discover interesting patterns and comparisons.
 It uses natural language processing (NLP) to understand how stories are told differently across languages.

-**In simple terms**: It's like having a super-powered reading assistant that can analyze the same story in different languages and tell you how they compare!
+* It's like having a super-powered reading assistant that can analyze the same story in different languages and tell you how they compare!

 ## ✨ Features